-Advanced Photography Seminar: History and Theory
+Advanced Photo Projects: History and Theory 3cr.

-In this class, students use the framework and research of photographic history and important seminal, theoretical readings to define, expand, and articulate the issues in their photographic work.
-Students examine how their current projects are informed contextually in the history of the media and within contemporary theoretical texts.
-Readings will include chapters of The History of Photography, Marien, M.W.; Photography: A Cultural History, Marien, M.W.; and The Miracle of Analogy: or the History of Photography, Part 1, Silverman, K. In addition, students read essays from Roland Barthes, Susan Sontag, Teju Cole, Ta-Nehisi Coates, and other contemporary writers on photography.
+In this class, students propose a semester-long project (new or continuing).
+Students use the framework and research of photographic history and important seminal, theoretical readings to define, expand, and articulate the issues in their photographic work.
+Students examine how their projects are informed contextually in the history of the media and within contemporary theoretical texts.
+Lectures and Readings include the most current histories of photography and theory.
 Prerequisites: Completion of two 3xxx level photography classes and junior standing